curl/curl/docs/libcurl/opts/CURLOPT_ALTSVC.md

 it back to after a transfer, unless **CURLALTSVC_READONLYFILE** is set in CURLOPT_ALTSVC_CTRL(3).

-Specify a blank file name ("") to make libcurl not load from a file at all.
+Specify a blank filename ("") to make libcurl not load from a file at all.

 # DEFAULT